marguskaidja/php-accessors/README.md

 ## API

-### Configuration aka exposing properties
+### Exposing properties

 1. Use `margusk\Accessors\Accessible` trait inside the class which properties you want to expose.
 2. Configure with following attributes:
    *  Use `#[Get]`, `#[Set]` and/or `#[Delete]` (from namespace `margusk\Accessors\Attr`) before the declaration of the property or whole you want to expose:
-       * All take optional single `bool` parameter which can be set to `false` to deny specific accessor for the property or whole class.
+       * All them take optional `bool` parameter which can be set to `false` to deny specific accessor for the property or whole class.
 This is useful in situtations where override from previous setting is needed.
        * `#[Get(bool $enabled = true)]`: allow or disable read access to property.
 Works in conjunction with allowing/denying `isset` on property.
        * `#[Set(bool $enabled = true)]`: allow or disable to write access the property.
        * `#[Delete(bool $enabled = true)]`: allow or disable `unset()` of the property.